danpersa/tech.zalando.com/posts/2014-12-17-monitoring-zalando-platform.rst

 Currently we are adding more features and working on solving/improving one big remaining issue, that is the single point of failure of Redis.
 We run frontend nodes in all DCs with multiple LBs, for improved availability, similarly also workers run across the DCs and on multiple nodes, but the queue and state is currently a hot topic.
 On a prototype basis we wrapped all Redis calls, and now mirror writes to our Cassandra cluster.
 For writing this seems to work well so far, we have a very limited dataset (scales with hosts, applications, checks) and get replication across nodes and DC for free.
 The results of this migration will remain open for now, but especially the first frontend implementation is much slower, as one comes from very fast Redis, that supports pipeline commands, significantly reducing latency for fetch lots of alert states with a single call.

-But for now ZMon is running stable, and recent additions include a REST api to further increase the teams flexibility to manage alerts or poll their own alert state.
+But for now ZMON is running stable, and recent additions include a REST api to further increase the teams flexibility to manage alerts or poll their own alert state.

 Open Source?
 ============